 Remember before God saved you to himself and filled your heart with His Holy Spirit?
 When you were “once foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, hated by others and hating one another.”
 4

-Yes, God was mindful of you, saw you, and saved you despite your own wickedness, evilness and malice towards the Himself.
+Yes, God was mindful of you, saw you, and saved you despite your own wickedness, evilness, and malice towards the Himself.

-If God be so good and powerful to do that, what do you think He’s going to do when you know you are weak, sick and more need of a Savior?
+If God is so good and powerful to do that, what do you think He’s going to do when you know you are weak, sick and more need of a Savior?
 Leave you?
 NO!
 You are His precious adopted child to whom all that belongs to His only begotten Son also is yours.

 That gift includes the world.
 5 But that includes something much greater than all of anything that we could want or desire on this earth:

 God the Father, whose mind, compassion, grace, sovereignty, and love is yours.

 God the Son, whose life and body was in your place on the cross so that you could be with “His God, your God, His Father and your Father”.
 That’s yours.

 God the Spirit, by whom is the power, connection, intimacy, closeness and the very voice that brings you and God together forever never to break apart or be forgotten.
 That’s yours.

 By the power of the same Spirit that Jesus was able to walk this earth and live as we should have lived.

 By the power of the same Spirit that raised Jesus Christ from the dead.